Everything You Need to Know About Shopping for Life Insurance Online

 It used to take at least a couple of weeks to get approved for a life insurance policy.
 Now, with online tools, it can take a couple of minutes.

-Companies like Haven Life and CUNA Mutual, Inc., through its TruStage product, are now offering online approval for term life insurance policies that can get you coverage in the amount of time it takes you to make coffee in the morning.
+Companies like Haven Life and CUNA Mutual Group, Inc., through its TruStage product, are now offering online approval for term life insurance policies that can get you coverage in the amount of time it takes you to make coffee in the morning.

 But without a health exam and other procedures, how does it work?
 Two words: big data.
 Companies that offer online life insurance utilize large data sets that are analyzed to reveal patterns and trends for human behavior to make assessments about you, your habits and your health.
 “For example, [let’s say] we can find out through big data that you go to the gym regularly or that you run 10k races once a month — we can find out even what your finishing times are,” says Dr. Steven Weisbart, senior vice president and chief economist at the Insurance Information Institute (III).
 “Maybe we can infer certain things about your health status from that information that blood tests or urine tests or something might reveal, but only after several days, if not weeks, have elapsed.”
 The type of food you buy, your driving record and other data about your habits might play into this as well.